-- Services are medically necessary; - Prior authorized by managed care organizations (MCOs); and - Delivered in accordance with the beneficiary's behavior treatment plan. - Services must be provided by, or under the supervision of, a behavior analyst who is currently licensed by the Louisiana Behavior Analyst Board, or a licensed psychologist or licensed medical psychologist, hereafter referred to as the licensed professional.
-Payment for services must be billed by the licensed professional. - Prior to requesting ABA services, the beneficiary must have documentation indicating medical necessity for the services through a completed comprehensive diagnostic evaluation (CDE) that has been performed by a qualified health care professional (QHCP). - o A QHCP is as a: - Pediatric Neurologist; - Developmental Pediatrician; - Psychologist (including a Medical Psychologist); - Psychiatrist (particularly Pediatric and Child Psychiatrist); - A pediatrician under a joint working agreement with an interdisciplinary team of providers who are qualified to diagnose developmental disabilities; - Nurse Practitioner practicing under the supervision of a Pediatric Neurologist Developmental Pediatrician, Psychologist, or Psychiatrist; or - Licensed individual, including Speech and Language Pathologist, Licensed Clinical Social Workers, or Licensed Professional Counselor, who meets the requirements of a QHCP when: - The individual's scope of practice includes a differential diagnosis of Autism Spectrum Disorder and comorbid disorders for the age and/or cognitive level of the beneficiary; - The individual has at least two years of experience providing such diagnostic assessments and treatments or is being supervised by someone who is listed as a QHCP under 1-5 above; and - If the licensed individual is working under the supervision of a QHCP the QHCP must sign off on the CDE, as having reviewed the document and being in agreement with the diagnosis and recommendation. - The CDE must include at a minimum: - o A thorough clinical history with the informed parent/caregiver, inclusive of developmental and psychosocial history;
+A QHCP is defined as a:

+- 1. Pediatric Neurologist; - 2.
+Developmental Pediatrician; - 3.
+Psychologist (including a Medical Psychologist); - 4.
+Psychiatrist (particularly Pediatric and Child Psychiatrist); - 5.
+A pediatrician under a joint working agreement with an interdisciplinary team of providers who are qualified to diagnose developmental disabilities; - 6.
+Nurse Practitioner practicing under the supervision of a Pediatric Neurologist Developmental Pediatrician, Psychologist, or Psychiatrist; or - 7.
+Licensed individual, including Speech and Language Pathologist, Licensed Clinical Social Worker, or Licensed Professional Counselor, who meets that has been approved by the recipient's AMERIHEALTH CARITAS LOUISIANA medical director as meeting the requirements of a QHCP when: - The individual's scope of practice includes differential diagnosis of Autism Spectrum Disorder and comorbid disorders for the age and/or cognitive level of the recipient member; and - The individual has at least two years of experience providing such diagnostic assessments and treatments or is being supervised by someone who is listed as a QHCP under 1-5 above; and - If the licensed individual is working under the supervision of a QHCP, the QHCP must sign off on the CDE as having reviewed the document and being in agreement with the diagnosis and recommendation.

+The CDE must include at a minimum:

-- o Direct observation of the beneficiary, to include but not be limited to, assessment of current functioning in the areas of social and communicative behaviors and play or peer interactive behaviors; - o A review of available records; - o A valid Diagnostic and Statistical Manual of Mental Disorders, (DSM-5) or current edition diagnosis; - o Justification/rationale for referral/non-referral for an ABA functional assessment and possible ABA services; and - o Recommendations for any additional treatment, care or services, specialty medical or behavioral referrals, specialty consultations, and/or any additional recommended standardized measures, labs or other diagnostic evaluations considered clinically appropriate and/or medically necessary. - o When the results of the screening are borderline, or if there is any lack of clarity about the primary diagnosis, comorbid conditions or the medical necessity of services requested, the following categories of assessment should be included as components of the CDE and must be specific to the beneficiary's age and cognitive abilities: - 1.
-Autism specific assessments; - 2.
-Assessments of general psychopathology; - 3.
-Cognitive/developmental assessment; and - 4.
-Assessment of adaptive behavior.
+- A thorough clinical history with the informed parent/caregiver, inclusive of developmental and psychosocial history; - Direct observation of the recipient member, to include but not be limited to, assessment of current functioning in the areas of social and communicative behaviors and play or peer interactive behaviors; - A review of available records; - A valid Diagnostic and Statistical Manual of Mental Disorders 5, (DSM-5) (or current edition) diagnosis; - Justification/rationale for referral/non-referral for an ABA functional assessment and possible ABA services; and - Recommendations for any additional treatment, care or services, specialty medical or behavioral referrals, specialty consultations, and/or any additional recommended standardized measures, labs or other diagnostic evaluations considered clinically appropriate and/or medically necessary.

+When the results of the screening are borderline, or if there is any lack of clarity about the primary diagnosis, comorbid conditions or the medical necessity of services requested, the following categories of assessment should be included as components of the CDE and must be specific to the recipient's member's age and cognitive abilities:

+- Autism specific assessments;

+- Assessments of general psychopathology;

+- Cognitive/developmental assessment; and

+- Assessment of adaptive behavior.